QUADRAMET® is an injectable radiopharmaceutical used to treat bone pain associated with certain kinds of cancer.

 The potential for additive bone marrow toxicity of QUADRAMET® with chemotherapy or external beam radiation has not been studied.
-QUADRAMET® should not be administered concurrently with either of these treatments unless the benefits outweigh the risks and adequate marrow recovery has occurred.
+QUADRAMET® should not be administered concurrently with either of these treatments unless the benefits outweigh the risks.
+QUADRAMET® should not be given after either of these treatments until there has been time for adequate marrow recovery.

 QUADRAMET® can cause fetal harm.
 Women of childbearing potential should be advised to avoid becoming pregnant soon after receiving QUADRAMET®.
 If administered, pregnant patients should be apprised of the potential hazard to the fetus and the potential for serious adverse reactions in nursing infants.

 ADVERSE EVENTS: The most frequent events are thrombocytopenia, leukopenia, and decreased hemoglobin.

 - Sartor O. et al., Samarium-153-Lexidronam Complex Treatment of Painful bone Metastases In Hormone-Refractory Prostate Cancer, UROLOGY, 2004;63:940-945.

 - Quadramet® [Package Insert].
 N. Billerica, MA: Lantheus Medical Imaging,Inc: 2014.